CoderAaron3/USACOBronzeSolutions2015-2024/2015-2016/December 2015/P2_Speeding_Ticket.md

     for(int i = 0;i<M;i++){
         cin>>bessie[i].first>>bessie[i].second;
     }
-    //intialize variables for curr road segment and bessie segment and last bessie and road segment int currroad = 0, currbessie = 0, lastroad = 0, lastbessie= 0;
+    //intialize variables for curr road segment and bessie segment and last bessie and road position (1-100) int currroad = 0, currbessie = 0, lastroad = 0, lastbessie= 0;
     int ans = 0;
-    //do stimulation mile by mile
-    for(int i = 1;i<=100;i++){
+    //do simulation mile by mile (1-100 since that is length of road) for(int i = 1;i<=100;i++){
         //update ans if bessie exceeds speeed limit by greater amount ans = max(ans, max(0, bessie[currbessie].second - road[currroad].second));
-        if(lastbessie + bessie[currbessie].first <= i){
+        //update currbessie and lastbessie if we are on a new bessie segment (advanced past currbessie segment) if(lastbessie + bessie[currbessie].first <= i){
             lastbessie = i;
             currbessie++;
         }
+        //update road same way as bessie
         if(lastroad + road[currroad].first <= i){
             lastroad = i;
             currroad++;